The tale of my bad experiences with consumer-grade Realtek networking equipment over the last decade. Intel has always had to come in to save the day.

 A quick tutorial for migrating from FirewallD and getting started with the Uncomplicated Firewall (UFW).
 Both are front ends for Linux’s iptables firewall.

 VPS service providers have data centers located all over the world.
 You need managed anycast IP-addresses to direct users to the nearest VPS location.

 Tutorial for quieting Multicast DNS using various firewall front-ends for Linux’s iptables firewall such as FirewallD and Ubuntu’s UFW.

 Russia to test disconnecting from the global Internet.
 Peer-to-peer distributed internet alternatives won’t survive after the Runet cutoff.

 Two competing proxy-anonymity proxy services — e.g. Tor Onion and I2P — can be used at the same time when set up with a PAC file.

 An over-aggressive power-savings system causes Android devices configured with a PAC proxy configuration file to lose networking.

-Ctrl blog was inaccessible in Turkey for five days as the country blocks the BunnyCDN content delivery network.
+Ctrl blog was inaccessible in Turkey for five days as the country inadvertently blocked the BunnyCDN content delivery network.